SachinVarghese/pgamber/README.md

 # pgAmber

-## Data Obsevability for PostgreSQL using Alibi-Detect
+## Data Observability for PostgreSQL using Alibi-Detect

 Monitoring the data quality on databases can be crucial for many real-world applications.
 The number of downstream applications being built using data extracted from SQL-based data warehouses and ML feature stores is unprecedented.
 A good set of observability tools at the data extraction layer could have a significant positive impact on optimizing such data pipelines and processes.